ARCHER2-HPC/archer2-website/training/driving-test.md

 ## Take the ARCHER2 Driving Test

-The test will be available once ARCHER2 becomes available.
+The test will be available after the full ARCHER2 system becomes available.